 The Oregon Painted Hills are also open in winter.
 Check here to make sure the park will be open on the days/times and time of year you want to visit.

-The Painted Hills Offer A Look Into Oregon’s History
+The Painted Hills Offer An Unprecedented Look Into Oregon’s History

 According to Dr. Ralph W. Chaney, “No region in the world shows a more complete sequence of Tertiary land populations, both plant and animal than the John Day Basin.”

 The Painted Hills Are Only A Small Piece of the John Day Fossil Beds National Monument

 The layers and vibrant hues of colorful clay and rock layers showcase climate change in Oregon’s history, and fossils hidden within have helped paint a picture for scientists about plant and animal evolution and plant life in the area.

 This part of the John Day Fossil Beds National Monument has formed over 35 million years ago.
 The magnificent unique colors that streak the clay-rich hills and mounds will mesmerize you.

 Over many years, layers of volcanic ash containing different minerals were said to compact and solidify into the various bands of colors in the vibrant hills that visitors can see today.